Frances Harriet Whipple Green McDougall: Life

 In 1842, during the conflict of Rhode Island's Dorr Rebellion, McDougall supported Dorr's efforts to achieve reform of the state's voting laws.
 After this uprising was harshly suppressed, she fled to Connecticut where she lived "in exile" with her new husband, an artist named Charles Green.
 Their unhappy marriage ended in 1847 when Frances divorced Charles on grounds of non-support and desertion.
 She then moved to the area of New York City where she taught botany and wrote for spiritualist publications.

+In New York she married spiritualist S. B. Brittan, and contributed articles to spiritualist periodicals.
 In 1861, she moved to San Francisco.
 There she lectured and wrote against slavery, worked for women's rights, and served on the board of the first local women's typographical union.
 She also continued her spiritualist writing.
 At the age of 57, she married William McDougall, a miner who had been a California assemblyman and was the brother of the state's second governor, John McDougall.

-She died in 1878 in Oakland, California, where she was buried in Mountain View Cemetery.
+After the death of occultist Paschal Beverly Randolph, McDougall cowrote a text with spiritualist Luna Hutchinson, titled Beyond the Veil, which was purportedly written by Randolph through channelling.

-According to Griswold (1852), Green had perhaps entered more largely than any of her countrywomen into discussions of religion, philosophy, and polities.
+According to Rufus Wilmot Griswold, Green had perhaps entered more largely than any of her countrywomen into discussions of religion, philosophy, and polities.
 Her views were frequently original and ingenious, and they were nearly always stated with clearness and maintained with force of logic and felicity of illustration.
 A consideration of them would be more appropriate in a review of her prose-writings; their peculiarities were not disclosed in her poems, of which the only law was the sense of beauty.